Slye3D/esy-language/docs/03-CLI/03-build.md

 # Build
 > :warning: To understand this manual please read [this](../04-blocks/02-env.md) first.

-Imagine you're working on a web application, you have multiple builds, in this case you might have a JS version for `Electron` and one JS code for your online app.
+Imagine you're working on a web application, you have multiple builds, in this case, you might have a JS version for `Electron` and one JS code for your online app.

-In this case you can easily use `env` block in your code like this:
+In this case, you can easily use `env` block in your code like this:
 ```esy
 env electron{
     var fs  = require('fs')